 These paleo tuna cakes are amazing by themselves but they’re even better with something like some tasty paleo friendly sweet potato fries.
 If the fries are too much for your liking, then something like a salad also goes really well with these.

-If you want to see how to make and cook these amazing tuna cakes, then be sure to check out the video above.
+If you want to see how to make and cook these amazing tuna cakes, then be sure to check out the video below.
 It goes through all the steps to making these and getting them to the plate.

 Paleo Tuna Cakes Recipe

-300g (10 ½ Oz) Sweet potato, peeled and cut into 3cm squares
+300g (10 ½ oz.)
+Sweet potato, peeled and cut into 3cm squares